D2KLab/HarvestingTablesInTheWild/report/report.md

 [^rabbit-mq]: https://www.rabbitmq.com/
 <!-- DONE: What was the motivation for using ArangoDB (while the Kibana stack is generally associated with ElasticSearch)? -->
 __ArangoDb__:
 Finally, we decided use ArangoDB as our storage backend.
 Unlike other NoSQL databases, ArangoDB natively supports multiple data models: document store, graph store and full-text search.
 This means it combines the capabilities of databases such as MongoDB, Neo4j and Elasticsearch all into one database.
 This is excellent for quick prototyping, because it allows us to focus on the data collection and ingestion first, and later we can explore various ways of accessing and analyzing the data. https://www.arangodb.com/resources/white-paper/multi-model-database/

 ## Monitoring Infrastructure

 In addition to the web table harvesting system, we also deployed a parallel monitoring infrastructure for a proper log monitoring and visualization.
 This infrastructure was based on the popular ELK stack i.e. Elasticsearch, Logstash, and Kibana.
-ELK stack is completely open-source, popular and can analyze and visualize logs from multiple sources in real time.
+ELK stack is a popular platform to analyze and visualize logs from multiple sources in real time.

 ![Monitoring architecture](images/elk.png)

 Monitoring infrastructure components:

 * Logspout: used for docker logs redirection to logstash.
 * LogStash: used for log aggregation
 * Elasticsearch: used for indexing and storage